OJKdev/DriveAhead/README.md

 This project is licensed under the MIT License.

 You are free to use, modify, and distribute the code under the terms of that license.

+_This README was generated with the assistance of ChatGPT based on my own project notes and documentation._